asiacanady/s18-a06/README.md

 # Assignment 6: Further Exploration of Chicago Crimes
 In this assignment we will continue to explore the Chicago crimes dataset using the more advanced operations we've learned including merging and group aggregation.
 Put the code for each question in files named `q1.py,...,q5.py`.
+Do not commit the CSV files to your git repository.

 1. Load the crime data and parse the Date column.
 Also load the [community area socioeconomic data](https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2) and get rid of the row corresponding to Chicago that is missing a `Community Area Number`.